destel/rill/README.md

 ```

-## Stream Merging and FlatMap
+## Parallel Streaming and FlatMap
-Rill comes with the **Merge** function that combines multiple streams into a single one.
-Another, often overlooked,
+Sometimes operations that appear inherently sequential can be parallelized by partitioning the problem space.
+This can dramatically speed up data processing by allowing multiple streams to work concurrently instead of waiting
+for each to complete sequentially.

-function that can combine streams is **FlatMap**.
-It's a powerful tool that transforms each input item into its own stream,
+**FlatMap** is particularly powerful for this pattern.
+It transforms each input item into its own stream, then merges
-and then merges all these streams together.
+all these streams together, giving you full control over the level of concurrency.

 In the example below, **FlatMap** transforms each department into a stream of users, then merges these streams into one.
 Like other Rill functions, **FlatMap** gives full control over concurrency.